 – Fernando Higueras

 The Princesa building was completed in 1975 by Fernando Higueras for the Military Houses Patronage in Madrid.
 The plot is perched on the northern corner of Conde Duque district between Alberto Aguilera and San Bernardo streets, a downtown area of unquestionable historical richness.

 Higueras and Miro made an ambitious proposal where both architecture and urbanism issues were analyzed to solve a complex intervention.

 Both bunker and luxury home for Franco’s loyal cadre, the building is a concrete testament to the contradictions and bold optimism of Spain’s transition to democracy.1

 The architects decided to isolate the building as much as possible from the urban surrounding noise; therefore, balconies were shaped in such a way that traffic noise would bounce back to the street.
 Hanging gardens made a prolific vertical vegetation curtain between the terraces without preventing the entrance of light.

 The building structure is made of reinforced concrete, exposed with its color and texture, to achieve enormous savings by avoiding bricklaying works to cover the structure.

 Princesa Apartments by Higueras Plans

 About Fernando Higueras

 Fernando de Higueras Díaz (1930 – January 30, 2008) was a Spanish architect.
 He was born in Madrid.
 He graduated as an architect from the Superior Technical School of Architecture of Madrid in 1959.
 His work is recognized worldwide as an original and interesting union of constructivist, rationalist and organic architecture.
-Higueras was also a musician, a painter and photographer.
+Higueras was also a musician, a painter, and a photographer.
 He died in Madrid, aged 77 years.